 Lemon basil, coriander, perilla, dill, lemongrass... are popular spices that not only make dishes delicious but also help prevent and cure diseases during the cold weather of the changing seasons.

-Specialist Doctor 2 Huynh Tan Vu (Day Treatment Unit - University of Medicine and Pharmacy Hospital, Ho Chi Minh City - Branch 3) said that spices help dishes become more delicious and balanced in flavor.
+Specialist Doctor 2 Huynh Tan Vu (Day Treatment Unit - University of Medicine and Pharmacy Hospital, Ho Chi Minh City - Branch 3) said that spices help dishes become more delicious and balance the flavor.
 In addition, according to traditional medicine, spices contribute significantly to disease prevention and treatment.
 Below are vegetables that help improve health, cure diseases and are ingredients in delicious daily dishes, especially in cold weather and changing seasons.

 Vietnamese coriander

-Also known as water willow, green incense...
+Also known as water willow, green fragrance...
 Vietnamese coriander has a special aroma, spicy taste, warm properties.
 It is an indispensable spice eaten with eel porridge, duck eggs, chicken salad, to remove the fishy smell in seafood...

 Coriander